 Both mined diamonds and lab-grown diamonds come with independent laboratory reports that provide grades for the diamond on things like color and clarity.
 A diamond’s certification is the best way to tell whether it is lab-grown or mined.
 At Borsheims, our mined diamonds come with a GIA report from the Gemological Institute of America, while our lab-grown diamonds come with a GCAL report.

 The ethical and environmental impacts associated with diamonds have been a topic of great concern for decades.
 Fortunately, natural diamonds have come a long way in recent years, and Borsheims ensures that all of our diamonds come from conflict-free sources and are mined in the most ethical way possible.
-Our Signature Diamond Collection is a Borsheims exclusive and features responsibly sourced diamonds from Canada that are cut for added brilliance.
 Our Kalahari Dream Diamond Collection™ comes from Southern Africa and is part of a global initiative to help transform communities through every diamond sold.
+Our Signature Collection is a Borsheims exclusive and features elegant diamond jewelry made from both natural and lab-grown diamonds.

 Since lab-grown diamonds are not mined from the earth, they provide a compelling alternative in a world sensitive to diamond mining’s social, ecological and economic issues.
 In many ways, lab-grown diamonds are a more eco-friendly alternative to mined diamonds considering that they require less water and energy, among other things.
 However, it has been reported that lab-grown diamonds are responsible for higher greenhouse gas emissions than mined diamonds.